 Only c.16% of civil servants retire at or above their normal retirement age.
 Over 60% resign to follow other careers etc. (See also Can Civil Servants be Dismissed?.)

 The majority of civil servants work in only five very large departments.
 Three or four of the smallest departments have fewer than 50 staff.
-This IfG table neatly summarises the size of the major Ministerial departments at the end of 2015.
+This IfG table neatly summarises the size of the major Ministerial departments in 2017.
 The purple segments represent civil servants in the main department.
-The grey segments represent those employed in arms length bodies such as NDPBs/Quangos.
+The grey segments represent civil servants employed in Executive Agencies and Non-Ministerial Departments.

 Fast Stream Recruitment